“Could all that is lost ever be found? Could a garden come up from this ground at all?”

 As I sat in worship singing these words by Gungor, my heart immediately went to the broken families that I am surrounded by in this community.
 Addiction and abuse are such strongholds in this place.
 Brokenness permeates homes and families.

-I have heard countless stories of atrocities committed within families and relationships.
-I have held women in my arms as they sob and recount stories of childhood rape.
+held women in my arms as they sob and recount stories of childhood rape.
 I have stood beside numerous women as they tell me, without the slightest emotion, how their boyfriend or husband becomes violent when he is drunk.
 I have listened to stories of nightly beatings, a woman being burned across her chest when her boyfriend threw hot soup at her, a young girl who slept every night for 17 years in a potato sack under her mom’s bed to avoid being raped in her house, or a young pregnant teenager whose boyfriend nearly threw her through the plastic wall of their home.
 Domestic violence and abuse run rampant in this nation and particularly in this community.

 A couple nights ago, I was walking down the street with Rosita and Gato going to visit their family.
 I pass by a neighbor’s home where the grandmother is running towards her daughter’s house screaming at the top of her lungs, machete in hand.
 She runs into the little tin hut, scoops up her granddaughter in her free arm, and begins shouting at her daughter’s boyfriend that he will NOT lay a hand on her daughter or granddaughter.
 She holds the machete in her hand letting him know that if he comes near any of them, she will call the police.
 Rosita whispers to me, “Gema’s boyfriend is drunk again.
 This happens a lot, but Martina doesn’t let anyone mess with her family.”